 You might wonder what the problem is with the 3.5mm standard, and where it falls short of USB-C. In truth there are several issues.

 For one thing, headphones jacks are bulky.
-A number of Apple patents have popped up describing possible ways to shrink the 3.5mm port, because it has long been seen as a key component that's holding phones back from getting even thinner.
+Apple famously ditched the headphone jack in the iPhone 7, because it has long been seen as a key component that's holding phones back from getting even thinner.
+USB-C, by contrast, is helpfully flat.

 Related: Google I/O 2016 – What to expect